-Healthy Carrot Muffins made with applesauce, oats and maple syrup, and loaded with walnuts and raisins.
-Fluffy, light and moist healthy muffin!
+Healthy Carrot Muffins made with applesauce, oats, whole wheat flour and maple syrup.
+Fluffy, light and moist carrot cake muffins!

 Six healthy carrot muffins on white plate.

-I have updated this recipe in March 2023 to improve upon texture and lack of sweetness reported by some readers.
-Now you are getting a foolproof carrot muffin recipe.
-Carrot oatmeal muffins also freeze and defrost well, plus kids love them with a glass of cold milk!
+I have updated these healthy carrot muffins to improve upon texture and lack of sweetness reported by some readers.
+Now you are getting foolproof carrot cake muffins!

 Ingredients for Healthy Carrot Muffins